[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 3-4-2013 by Ord. No. 4-2013. Amendments noted where applicable.]

 The Town agrees that the initial grant and the annual grant provided pursuant to Subsection D shall be used for the exclusive support of PEG access programming, such as the purchase and/or rental of PEG access equipment and facilities.
 On request, the Town shall provide Cablevision with certification of compliance with this § A305-21E.

-The Company shall have no further obligation to provide any PEG grant payments due and payable after the date upon which the company converts the municipal consent granted herein to a system-wide franchise in accordance with N.J.S.A.
+The company shall have no further obligation to provide any PEG grant payments due and payable after the date upon which the company converts the municipal consent granted herein to a system-wide franchise in accordance with N.J.S.A.
 48:5A-25.1.

 This consent shall be construed in a manner consistent with all applicable federal, state and local laws.

-If any section, subsection, sentence, clause, phrase, or portion of this ordinance is for any reason held invalid or unconstitutional by any court of competent jurisdiction, such portion shall be deemed a separate, distinct and independent provision, and such holding shall not affect the validity of the remaining portion thereof.
+If any section, subsection, sentence, clause, phrase, or portion of this chapter is for any reason held invalid or unconstitutional by any court of competent jurisdiction, such portion shall be deemed a separate, distinct and independent provision, and such holding shall not affect the validity of the remaining portion thereof.

-Notices required under this ordinance shall be in writing and shall be mailed, first class, postage prepaid, to the address below.
+Notices required under this chapter shall be in writing and shall be mailed, first class, postage prepaid, to the address below.
 Either party may change the place where notice is to be given by providing such change in writing at least 30 days prior to the time such change becomes effective.
-The time to respond to notices under this ordinance shall run from receipt of such written notice.
+The time to respond to notices under this chapter shall run from receipt of such written notice.
 Notices to the company shall be mailed to: